CSESoc-CompClub/constitution/CONSTITUTION.rst

 #.
 The duties of the Co-President (Internals) shall be

    #.
-To supervise events conducted at the University and related Portfolios;
+To supervise events conducted within the University and related Portfolios;
    #.
 To communicate with the Executive before and after any relevant Meetings with the School, to pass on information;
    #.
 To liaise with the School and the club’s Executive
    #.
 To facilitate culture and team relations within the society;